SubhojeetBera/gitdemo/README.md

 # gitdemo
 This is my first git practice
 <br>
-My name is Subhojeet Beraa
+My name is Subhojeet Bera
-git